Signs It Is Time For Marriage Counseling

 Relationship or goals change

 All relationships change over time.
 Sometimes, what started as a unified vision between two people morphs into both parties wanting something completely different in their lives.
 In many couples, this signals a looming divorce, but a marriage counselor will help you determine if going your separate ways is necessary.
 If both partners commit to staying with one another, despite the new path their marriage has taken, a marriage counselor and marriage therapy can help navigate any challenges, adjustments, or communication barriers that spring up along the way.
+Even if issues are small, couples counseling can help prevent them from becoming too large to manage.

 Life-changing events, like the birth of a child, loss of a job, or death of a family, can also shake the foundation of a relationship, and couples counseling can greatly help here.
 Major events can make us question our health, the choices we have made, or our ability to handle daily life, questions which may or may not put stress on a marriage or impart distance between spouses.
 If you or your loved one are dealing with a life-changing event, marriage counseling can work to keep both of you on the same page during the many mental, emotional, or physical transitions that may take place.